 For a beginner, I think that the most important quality of embroidery machine is one that is easy to use.
 When you are learning a new skill, it helps to start with the simplest scenario.
-Once you understand the basics, then take the leap into using more complicated machines.
+Then, once you understand the basics, then you can take the leap into using more complicated machines.

 I also think it’s important that the machine is reliable.
 A janky embroidery machine will frustrate a beginner.
 Some models are known to be quite temperamental.
 Frequent thread breakages and bird nesting can frustrate a beginner and might cause them to shelf the machine.